-2.6.3.1.2 Elasmobranch Interactions
+2.5.3.1.2 Elasmobranch Interactions

-As indicated in Section 2.6.2.1, ESA consultation for newly listed elasmobranch species is ongoing.
-Available information on elasmobranch interactions in the Guam and CNMI bottomfish fishery are included here, based on the Biological Evaluation (BE) initiating ESA Section 7 consultation for the fishery (NMFS 2019).
+As indicated in Section 2.5.2.1, ESA consultation for newly listed elasmobranch species was completed in 2022.
+To meet the requirements of the new BiOp for the Marianas bottomfish fisheries, ITS for oceanic whitetip sharks will be monitored on an annual basis to serve as a check for the reinitiation trigger.
+Available information on elasmobranch interactions in the Guam and CNMI bottomfish fishery are included here.

 There is limited data on fishery interactions with oceanic white tip sharks in Pacific Island bottomfish fisheries.
 Where data exists, some datasets identified oceanic whitetip shark captures to the species level, while others categorized oceanic whitetip sharks and whitetip reef sharks as "whitetip shark."
 Guam and CNMI bottomfish boat-based creel surveys indicate that fishermen catch whitetip reef sharks more frequently than oceanic whitetip sharks.

 From 1982 to 2017, Guam DAWR recorded 39 whitetip reef sharks and 3 oceanic whitetip sharks in the Guam boat-based creel survey (NMFS 2019).
-There have been no records of oceanic whitetip sharks in the CNMI boat-based creel surveys administered by CNMI DFW since the start of the dataset in 2000.
+No additional interactions with oceanic whitetip sharks have been reported since 2013 for the Guam bottomfish fishery.